pencer-io/pencer-io.github.io/_posts/setting-up-github.md

 So in this first post we've learnt a little about GitHub, Markdown, Jekyll and its remote themes.
 We've also cloned our first repository and enabled a basic website for the world to see.

-Next time we'll look at custom domains, enforced HTTPS, a quick tour of the files within your repository, and see how we can start to make changes to the defaults to customise your sites look and feel.